-The MotorOil Polls example above shows how crucial marketing decisions like changing your brand logo can be made by interacting with the brand audiences and engaging them with visuals or videos within your content
+The MotorOil Polls example above shows how crucial marketing decisions like changing your brand logo can be made by interacting with the brand audiences and engaging them with visuals or videos within your content.

-It is clear that interactive marketing campaigns are effective in running marketing campaigns by letting audiences interact with your marketing content.
+Interactive marketing campaigns are effective in running marketing campaigns by letting audiences interact with your marketing content.

 It helps brands in finding key insights and inclinations details of the target audiences that ultimately assist in making more personalized campaigns to convert those target audiences who interacted with the brand’s content.

 How effective do you find interactive marketing campaigns in generating more leads and sales?